tsileo/blobstash/README.md

 - Redis-like transactions
 - Snapshot handling
 - String data type
-- Hashmap data type
+- Hash data type
 - Set (lexicographical order) data type
-- Backup part (custom zset) data type
+- List (sorted by an uint index) data type
-- Blob data type (upload/download from/to storage is handled by the server)
+- "Virtual" Blob data type (upload/download from/to storage)

 A backup is a set with pointer to hashmap (either representing a directory or a file, and a directory is also a set of pointer).

-Hashmap pointer are the SHA1 of the JSON object, so if a file is stored multiple times, metadata are not duplicated.
+Hash pointer are the SHA1 of the JSON object, so if a file is stored multiple times, metadata are not duplicated.

-A hashmap contains the backup parts reference, an ordered list of the files hash blobs.
+A hash contains the backup parts reference, an ordered list of the files hash blobs.

 ### Databases